 - Words in the URL are divided using a hyphen, not an underscore, which is in fact true for all of them.

 - It lets you edit the URL adding keyword terms for SEO.

 - While eliminating the date as specified in the 2nd choice, the URLs don’t indicate that the posts are old and outdated in anyways.
 In short, without the date in the URL, even if you have written the post a couple of years ago, it remains fresh for anyone landing on the same today.
 Also, you can make some edits to such posts whenever you want to keep the content fresh and relevant.

 - It crops the lengthy post URLs into simple memorable and sharable shorter links.
 It’s very user-friendly, search engine friendly as well as important when it comes to social media sharing.

 One of the most important reasons for adopting the 1st choice is that many top blogger websites such as Social Trigger and Copyblogger use the same permalink settings.

 Yet, it is highly advisable to use the “PostID” or “Date” in the blog URL if you want your blog to be featured on a news listing on Google.
 Blogs such as SearchEngineLand.com follow the 2nd Permalink option above in order to make sure their posts are indexed and ranked in Google News for the latest high trending keyword terms.

 Use the “Custom Structure” on the Permalink settings page if you wish to get the URL of your choice and desired structure.

-WordPress architecture will then use 301 redirection to move the old URLS to the new ones.
+WordPress architecture will then use 301 redirections to move the old URLs to the new ones.